robbert-vdh/yabridge/docs/architecture.md

 into the host's window we support two different implementations:

-- The main approach involves reparenting the Wine window to the host window, and then manually sending X11 `ConfigureNotify` events to the corresponding X11 window whenever its size or position on the screen changes.
-This is needed because while the reparented Wine window is located at the (relative) coordinates `(0, 0)`, Wine willl think that these coordinates are absolute screen coordinates and without sending this event a lot of Windows applications will either render in the wrong location or have broken knobs and sliders.
-By manually sending the event instead of actually reconfiguring the window Wine will think the window is located at its actual screen coordinates and user interaction works as expected.
+- The main approach involves reparenting the Wine window to the host window, and then acting as a minimal X11 window manager that sits between the host window and Wine's window.
+This is needed because while the reparented Wine window is located at the (relative) coordinates `(0, 0)` in the host's window, Wine will think that these coordinates are absolute screen coordinates and without sending this event a lot of Windows applications will either render in the wrong location or have broken knobs and sliders.
+We solve this by intercepting window configuration events to let the window know where on screen it is located.
-- Alternatively there's an option to use Wine's own XEmbed implementation.
-  XEmbed is the usual solution for embedding one application window into approach.
-However this sadly does have a few quirks, including flickering with some plugins that use VSTGUI and windows that don't properly rendering until they are reopened in some hosts.
-Because of that the above embedding behaviour that essentially fakes this XEmbed support is the default and XEmbed can be enabled separately on a plugin by plugin basis by setting a flag in a `yabridge.toml` config file.

 Aside from embedding the window we also manage keyboard focus grabbing.
 Since it's not possible for us to know when the Windows plugin wants keyboard focus,